hariom936/Emooneds_Boilerplate/README.md

 ```

 ## DB Access
-~~DB is accessed in a password-less manner using the [X.509](https://en.wikipedia.org/wiki/X.509) standard and a TLS certificate.
-For this, follow the instructions to create your Allas account and download the certificate -~~

 DB is accessed using a standard user name and password.
 You may download and install [mondoDB](https://www.mongodb.com/try/download/community) locally or setup an Atlas account.
 Steps to setup your mongoDB Atlas account are explained below -